New: morning proactivity checks

 Does it work with Claude and Codex at once?

 Yes.
-That is the point: one memory surface across the Claude Code and Codex sessions you're already running.
+That is the point: one shared startup context across the Claude Code and Codex sessions you're already running.

 What happens if Munin crashes mid-session?

-The last good brief is in .munin/journal as plain text.
-Open it, paste it into your agent, keep going.
-Munin is a local Rust binary.
-No server, no recovery flow.
+The last good brief is saved as plain text.
+Open it, paste it into your agent, and keep going.

 Private beta